-With a view to maintaining and promoting the peace, stability and prosperity of the South China Sea, we launched the South China Sea Strategic Situation Probing Initiative (SCSPI).
-The Initiative aims to integrate intellectual resources and opensource information worldwide and keep track of important actions and major policy changes of key stakeholders and other parties involved.
+With a view to maintaining and promoting the peace, stability and prosperity of the South China Sea, we launched the South China Sea Strategic Situation Probing source information worldwide and keep track of important actions and major policy changes of key stakeholders and other parties involved.
 It provides professional data services and analysis reports to parties concerned, helping them keep competition under control, and with a view to seek partnerships.